Neoserica lateriuncinata

 Neoserica lateriuncinata is a species of beetle of the family Scarabaeidae.
-It is found in China (Sichuan).
+It is found in Sichuan, China.

 Description

 Adults reach a length of about 9.3–9.4 mm.
 They have a light reddish brown, oblong body.
 The antennae are yellow and the dorsal surface has a slightly iridescent shine and is nearly glabrous.

 Etymology

-The species name is derived from Latin latus- (meaning side) and uncinatus (meaning hook-shaped) and refers to its lateral hook of the phallobase.
+The specific name is derived from Latin latus- (meaning "side") and uncinatus (meaning "hook-shaped") and refers to its lateral hook of the phallobase (base of the aedeagus).